ncku-formula-racing/ncku-formula-racing.github.io/README.md

 # Sponsors:
 Image height: max 256px, no background color(even if it's white).
 A button to sponsor us page then sort them by year.
+Add `class="enlarge"` if the logo is too small to identify.
 # Contact:
 Email -> Social media -> Map & Address -> Site info(creator & maintainer)